notHulK11/CantoCaptions/README.md

 There are 3 main resources that served as a starting point.

 1. https://www.cantonese.com.hk/cantonese/sfp/ - The sentence-final particles are largely based on the table used here with some modifications. 𠵝 is dropped in favor of 呀 due to the former being unsupported by almost all fonts, as well as 呀 being far more common. 可 is dropped in favor of 嗬 for disambiguation.
-Aside from those exceptions, there are some additional particles: laa2, laa6, and zaa6.
+Aside from those exceptions, there are some additional particles (laa2, laa6, and zaa6) which exist but which were not mentioned, so we devised our own convention for those.
 2. https://jyutping.org/en/blog/typo/ - Many characters for disambiguation are based on the list here.
 3. https://words.hk/ - A guiding principle behind the conventions are that they are searchable in words.hk which is the most comprehensible and accessible Cantonese dictionary.
 There are scant exceptions for rare SFP but nearly all selected characters must be searchable.
 Character variants are also taken directly from what they consider to be the correct Hong Kong variants.